AdmiralenOla/Scoary/README.md

 v1.3.0 (1st Jun 2016)
 - Major changes to the pairwise comparisons algorithm.
 Scoary now calculates the maximum number of contrasting pairs, and given that maximum number tests the maximum number of pairs that SUPPORT A -> B (AB-ab pairs) and the maximum number of pairs that OPPOSE A -> B (Ab-aB pairs).
 The opposite is true for genes where the odds ratio is < 1 (i.e. that indicate A -> b).
 - The p-values reported from the pairwise comparisons is now a range.
 It reports the best (lowest) p-value, which comes from the maximum number of supporting pairs and the minimum number of opposing (given a set total), as well as the worst (highest) p-value, which comes from the minimum number of supporting pairs and the maximum number of non-supporting, given a set total number of pairings.
 It does this at each node in the tree.
+- Scoary can now print the UPGMA tree that is calculated internally from the Hamming distances of the gene_presence_absence matrix.
+Do this by using the -u flag.

 v1.2.3 (30th May 2016)
 - Odds ratios should now be correct again.
 These were behaving strangely since 1.2.0.
 Apologies.